awsdocs/amazon-personalize-developer-guide/doc_source/getting-started-cli.md

 Get recommendations by running the `get-recommendations` command\.
 Provide the campaign ARN that was returned in the previous step\.
 In the request, you specify a user ID from the movie ratings dataset\.
 For more information about the API, see [GetRecommendations](API_RS_GetRecommendations.md)\.

 **Note**
 Not all recipes support the `GetRecommendations` API\.
-For more information, see [Using Predefined Recipes](working-with-predefined-recipes.md)\.
+For more information, see [Choosing a Recipe](working-with-predefined-recipes.md)\.
 The AWS CLI command you call in this step, `personalize-runtime`, is different than in previous steps\.

 ```